Back to Guides

 Critics worry about tenants facing faster evictions without adequate time to find alternative housing or mount defenses.
 Those concerns are not unreasonable.
 The housing market is brutal right now, and losing a home is devastating regardless of the circumstances.

-What is not debatable: the rules have changed, and landlords who do not adapt will find themselves at a disadvantage.
+What is not debatable: the rules are set to change, and landlords who do not adapt will find themselves at a disadvantage.
 The landlords who thrive under Bill 60 will be the ones with tight processes, accurate records, and the ability to move quickly when issues arise.

 Related Resources